 How did I gain $600,000 in net worth from my rental properties?

 One thing I have done with every rental property I buy is I buy them below market value.
-I try to buy my properties at least 20% below the current value and if a home needs repairs, I want that rental property worth 20% more than the price I paid plus the cost of the repairs.
-Example; if I buy a rental for $100,000 and it needs $20,000 in work, I want it to be worth $144,000 or more when I am done repairing the home ($100,000 + $20,000 = $120,000 * .20 = $144,000).
+I try to buy my properties at least 20 percent below the current value and if a home needs repairs, I want that rental property worth 20 percent more than the price I paid plus the cost of the repairs.
+For example; if I buy a rental for $100,000 and it needs $20,000 in work, I want it to be worth $144,000 or more when I am done repairing the home ($100,000 + $20,000 = $120,000 * .20 = $144,000).
 That means I usually gain at least $20,000 in net worth on every rental property I buy.
-The 11 rentals I have bought have gained at least $220,000 (I buy many properties more than 20% below market) just on buying homes at the right price.
+The 11 rentals I have bought have gained at least $220,000 (I buy many properties more than 20 percent below market) just on buying homes at the right price.

 I also have been lucky that prices have increased significantly in Northern Colorado in the last few years.
 I would say lucky for the sake of calculating net worth, but the increase in prices have made it harder to buy cheap rental properties with great cash flow.
 If you want to know how much my houses have appreciated, I broke down each rental and how much money it has made below.